Travel n Tour

 Boat Certification Requirements

-The first thing you need to know is that certification is required in Texas.
+First, you must know that certification is required in Texas.
 The state requires boat owners to have a valid boating certificate.
-Texas boat certification requirements are very strict and should be taken into account before purchasing or renting a boat.
+Texas boat certification requirements are very strict and should be considered before purchasing or renting a boat.

 They include: